-If the medical certification is incomplete, meaning necessary entries are missing, or the information provided is vague, ambiguous, unresponsive, then your employer has a duty to notify you in writing that it is incomplete/insufficient and to state the additional information that is required to fix it.
+If the medical certification is incomplete, meaning mandatory entries are missing, or the information provided is vague, ambiguous, unresponsive, then your employer must notify you in writing that it is incomplete/insufficient and to state the additional information that is required to fix it.
 Your employer must provide you with at least seven calendar days to cure these defects.

 Can Additional Opinions Be Requested?